cvxpy/cvxpy/_sources/tutorial/advanced/index.rst.txt

    Second solve time: 2.95

 The speed up in this case comes from caching the KKT matrix factorization.
-If ``A`` where a parameter, factorization caching would not be possible and the benefit of warm start would only be a good initial point.
+If ``A`` were a parameter, factorization caching would not be possible and the benefit of warm start would only be a good initial point.

 Setting solver options